Foreign Property Ownership Thailand: 4 Legal Structures

 | Legal complexity | Higher than condo freehold |

-Use companies when the asset genuinely behaves like a business—not when it is primarily a hidden personal home.
+Use companies when the asset genuinely behaves like a business, not when it is primarily a hidden personal home.

-Structure 4: BOI-promoted structures (narrow, project-specific)
+What Should You Know About Structure 4: BOI-promoted structures (narrow, project-specific)?

 | Buyer expectation | Reality check |